David Jolicoeur: Career

-Illness and death
+Personal life and death

 In the last years of his life, Jolicoeur was diagnosed with congestive heart failure and had to wear a LifeVest defibrillator machine in order to counteract its symptoms.

-He revealed his health issues publicly for the first time in November 2017, in the opening scene for the music video of "Royalty Capes", a track from De La Soul's 2016 album, And the Anonymous Nobody....
-At the start of the video, Jolicoeur talked about how his heart problems affected his ability to perform and tour with the group consistently, saying: "[The LifeVest defibrillator] will shock me, and hopefully bring me back from the matrix.
+He first revealed his health issues publicly in November 2017, in the opening scene for the music video of "Royalty Capes", a track from De La Soul's 2016 album And the Anonymous Nobody....
+At the start of the video, Jolicoeur explains how his heart problems affected his ability to perform and tour with the group consistently, saying: "[The LifeVest defibrillator] will shock me, and hopefully bring me back from the matrix.
 I'm ready just to get back to the stage.
 I miss it.
 I love traveling; I love being around my guys.
 And I want that back."

-On February 5, 2023, De La Soul took part in a special performance for the 50 Years of Hip-Hop at the 65th Annual Grammy Awards, performing their 1988 song, "Buddy"; however, Jolicoeur was not on stage with his group mates.
+On February 5, 2023, De La Soul participated in a special performance for the 50 Years of Hip-Hop at the 65th Annual Grammy Awards, performing their 1988 song "Buddy".
+However, Jolicoeur did not appear or perform on stage.

 One week later, on February 12, 2023, his representative Tony Ferguson announced that Jolicoeur had died at age 54, with the cause of his death remaining undisclosed.
-Following the announcement, the late artist received tributes from several important figures in the hip hop industry.
+Following the announcement, Jolicoeur received tributes from several important figures in the hip hop industry.